 You’ve probably seen how big strong guys in the movies handle a machine gun in full auto mode.
 Sometimes, they hold it with one hand and still hit a moving target.
 It’s cool to watch but totally not the way a machine gun works.

 It looks pretty cool when a gun is cocked in the movies.
 The truth is, most modern guns don’t require cocking to fire as the trigger cocks the hammer for you.
 Pumping a shotgun looks badass too but only ejects perfectly good bullets when you don’t pull the trigger.

 4. Unlimited Ammo

-A lot of times we see actors in a gun fight seldom reload.
+This is one of the things we often see on the big screen.
+A lot of times we see actors who rarely reload in a gunfight.
 In the Rambo sequels, in particular, we see “Sly” carry the same AK-47 in different scenes reloading after a while.
-Though in reality, setting an AK in full automatic would only last a few seconds with a 30-round magazine capacity.
+Though in reality, setting an AK in full automatic will only last a few seconds with a 30-round magazine capacity.